Distal Biceps Rupture Causes, Symptoms & Treatment Options

 Surgical Treatment

-Surgery is usually recommended to reattach the tendon.
-To be effective, surgery should be conducted within two to three weeks of the injury due to the formation of scar tissue and retraction of the tendon.
-If performed within this time frame, surgery is generally successful.
 Your surgeon will make a small incision over the front of your elbow and find the detached end of the biceps tendon.
-Your surgeon will then find the area where it was detached, drill a small hole in the bone, and re-attach the tendon to the bone.
-Complications from surgery, such as numbness felt in the forearm, tend to be rare and temporary.
+Your surgeon will then find the area where it was detached, drill a small hole in the bone, and reattach the tendon to the bone..

 Recovery

 After surgery, you can expect to wear a splint or brace to allow the wound to heal.
 Your doctor will advise you on a rehabilitation plan that begins with gradual, light activity.
-A full return to sports is expected, but not for at least three to six months after surgery — particularly for sports involving contact or lifting.
+A full return to sports is expected, but not for at least three to six months after surgery, particularly for sports involving contact or lifting.
 If the treatment course is followed properly, athletes can expect a full recovery and return to their normal activity.